mistermicheels/learning-notes/mindset/Keep-it-simple.md

 ## Effort

 -   Pareto principle: you can likely get 80% of the benefits by only spending 20% of the effort
+    -   20% of the functionality can provide 80% of the value to your end users
+    -   20% of the testing can give you 80% of the confidence that your application works
     -   It's not the end of the world if some very rare situations lead to a transaction failing because of deadlock, suboptimal error message, ...
     -   It's not the end of the world if some exceptional cases require an additional action taken by some batch process or even a human
 -   Know when to stop optimizing!
-    -   The more you optimize, the lower the ROI of additional optimizations and the higher the benefit would be to spend the effort on other things instead
+    -   The more you optimize, the lower the ROI of additional optimizations and the higher the benefit would be of spending the effort on other things instead
     -   Applies to architecture, code quality, solution approaches, ...
     -   At some point, rather than to keep discussing and polishing, it makes sense to ask if you can all agree that it’s the current option is good enough
         -   Also goes for code reviews
+-   Not everything is a priority
+    -   Some things are not worth spending more time and energy on, even if you know they could be improved
+    -   Pick your battles: not every discussion is a hill you should be willing to die on.
 -   Ask for help when it makes sense
     -   If you're struggling with something, you're likely to find a colleague that can help you out
+    -   Asking for help is actually a good way to bond with your colleagues, as it shows you trust them and value their expertise
 -   Learning
     -   You don't have to know everything!
     -   Keep learning, but accept that you will never come close to knowing everything, and neither will anyone else